 Barwon Child, Youth & Family acknowledges the bravery and courage of former residents telling their story and bringing these issues to light.
 We are committed to assisting them to address the pain of their past experiences in the hope that they can reach a satisfactory level of healing and recovery.

 National Redress Scheme

 In July 2018 the Commonwealth government introduced the National Redress Scheme in response to the Royal Commission into Institutional Responses to Child Sexual Abuse.
-The purpose of the scheme is to provide support to people who experienced institutional child sexual abuse including counselling and psychological services, a direct personal response, and a monetary payment.
+The purpose of the scheme is to provide support to people who experienced institutional child sexual abuse including access to counselling, a Redress payment; and a direct personal response from the institution (e.g. an apology).

 In March 2019, the BCYF Board agreed ‘in principle’ to join the National Redress Scheme, subject to clarification on a number of issues by the Department of Social Services, the operators of the scheme.
 Read the full announcement here.

 Should you wish to contact BCYF to share your experience of being in care with us or one of our founding bodies then please contact 5226 8900 and ask to speak to the Complaints Officer or alternatively contact email@example.com.

 Should you wish to speak with an external organisation about your past experience of being in care with us or one of our founding bodies then please contact: